CTTTN/CTTTN.github.io/publications.md

 # 2019

+Şahin, Mehmet and Sabri Gürses. '[Would MT Kill Creativity in Literary Retranslation?](https://aclanthology.org/W19-7304/).' *Proceedings of the Qualities of Literary Machine Translation*, edited by James Hadley *et al*., EAMT, 2019, pp. 26--34.

 Tezcan, Arda, Joke Daems and Lieve Macken. '[When a "Sport" Is a Person and Other Issues for NMT of Novels](https://aclanthology.org/W19-7306/).' *Proceedings of the Qualities of Literary Machine Translation*, edited by James Hadley *et al*., EAMT, 2019, pp. 40--49.

+# 2018

+Ruffo, Paola. '[Human-Computer Interaction in Translation: Literary Translators on Technology and Their Roles](https://www.asling.org/tc40/wp-content/uploads/TC40-Proceedings.pdf#page.127).' *Proceedings of the 40th Conference Translating and the Computer*, edited by David Chambers *et al*., AsLing, 2018, pp. 127--131.